 You Shall Know Them by Their Grain Size

 Different types of sediment grains sink to the bottom at different rates.
 Sand can deposit in very fast water, so water mostly deposits it right along the shoreline.
 This is why we have sandy beaches.
 Silt and clay particles, however, possess slower settling velocity than sand.
-In most cases they are not deposited in fast-moving water like sand particles are.
+In most cases, they are not deposited in fast-moving water like sand particles.
 This means that clay and silt generally settle in low-energy, deeper water just offshore.

 Lime mud usually requires even slower water in order to be deposited.
 This causes it to accumulate even further and deeper offshore where the water current is weakest.
 Unlike the aforementioned sediments, lime mud is a chemical precipitate.
 More specifically, it initially forms when minerals like aragonite and calcite precipitate out of dissolved calcium-rich water and accumulate on the seafloor.
 These depositional zones, called facies, will move in reflection to changes in sea level.
 If the sea level rises, the sand, clay/silt, and lime mud facies move inland.
 This results in coarse, shallow water sediment being overlain by fine, deeper water sediments.
 However, if the sea level drops, fine, deeper water sediments get overlain by coarse, shallow water sediment.